amarder/locovote/README.md

 # Locovote

+What do I want to focus on next? *The sankey plot*:

+3. Get it to the point that I can share it with DOR.
     1. Sort the sankey plot better.
+    3. Make it look good on mobile.
+(Show totals rather than hover over)
 2. Toggle totals vs per capita

-3. Show totals rather than hover over
+---

 4. Put parameters in URL
 5. Set up footnotes